Adarshg315/project/_authors/adarsh.md

 position: Founder
 ---

-Adarsh is an avid programmer based in the Middle of India.
+Adarsh is an avid open source guy based in the Middle of India.